Jeremy Thomas

-Jeremy Jack Thomas, CBE (born 26 July 1949) is a British film producer, founder and chairman of Recorded Picture Company.
+Jeremy Jack Thomas (born 26 July 1949) is a British film producer.
+He is the founder and chairman of Recorded Picture Company.
 He produced Bernardo Bertolucci's The Last Emperor, which won the 1988 Academy Award for Best Picture.
 In 2006 he received a European Film Award for Outstanding European Achievement in World Cinema.
 His father was director Ralph Thomas (director of many of the Doctor films), while his uncle Gerald Thomas directed all of the films in the Carry On franchise.

-Life and career
+Early life

+Thomas was born in London, England, into a filmmaking family, with his father, Ralph Thomas, and uncle, Gerald Thomas, both directors.
+His childhood ambition was to work in cinema.